Home » 2022 » April

 As a policy, we do not offer make-ups or extensions.
 Therefore, if you do not take the placement exams sometime during the month of July, eligibility to place out of any of the BIOL modules is then forfeited.
 These placement exams are only offered incoming Yale students during the summer before setting foot on campus as an official enrolled student.

-Q: What is the expected format of each placement exam?
+Q: What is the format of each placement exam?

-Q: When will we find out how we performed on the individual exams for each module?
+Q: When will I find out how I performed on the individual exams for each module?

 Q: What if I do “poorly” on the placement exam?

 A: Do not be discouraged!
-The questions that you will encounter during the placement exam reflect the level at which we teach the BIOL modules, and we teach these courses at a more advanced level than that of a high school advanced Biology course.
-If you find yourself struggling to answer a question, we encourage you to just skip that question, or, if applicable, just write “I do not know.”
+The questions that you will encounter during the placement exam reflect the level at which we teach the BIOL modules, and we teach these courses at a more advanced level than that of a high school advanced placement Biology course.
+If you find yourself struggling to answer a question, we encourage you to just skip that question.
 The reason we teach the BIOL modules is that most students entering Yale have not mastered this material yet, and we are here to help students learn it.
-We would love to see you in our class and teach you about biology!

 Your score on the placement exam is not a grade that will follow you on your transcripts.
-So, check out the placement exams without fear of any negative consequences; at the very least, you will see what we hope you will learn in BIOL!
+So, check out the placement exams without fear of any negative consequences.

 Q: What is my fate in the BIOL sequence based on my placement exam score?